-Last week our Darwin-based Stars took part in the Wiyi Yani U Thangani (Women’s Voices) Project.
+Over the past few months, our Darwin-based Stars and Tennant Creek Stars have had the fantastic opportunity of taking part in consultations for the Wiyi Yani U Thangani (Women’s Voices) Project.

 Wiyi Yan U Thangani is an initiative of June Oscar AO, the first Aboriginal woman to be appointed Aboriginal and Torres Strait Islander Social Justice Commissioner at the Australian Human Rights Commission.

-It is a national conversation with Aboriginal and Torres Strait Islander women and girls, designed to hear their priorities, challenges and aspirations for themselves, their families and their future.
+The project is a national conversation with Aboriginal and Torres Strait Islander women and girls, designed to hear their priorities, challenges and aspirations for themselves, their families and their futures.

-After being split into two groups, our Stars were given an opportunity to discuss the things in their lives that they saw as either strengths and weaknesses.
+Our Stars were given an opportunity to discuss the things in their lives that they saw as either strengths or weaknesses.

 The young women identifed the support of their friends and family, as well as the mentoring they receive from Stars Foundation, as definite strengths in their lives.